 John Dos Passos Coggin was born in Annapolis, MD and currently lives in Northern Virginia.
 He has been a writer and environmental advocate for more than ten years.

 He writes nonfiction and fiction.
 He has published many articles on film, music, books, politics, and public policy.
 In 2012, he published his first book, Walkin’ Lawton, an authorized biography of Florida governor and U.S. senator Lawton Chiles.

 He is the maternal grandson of renowned American author John Dos Passos.
 With his family, he curates the John Dos Passos literary estate.
-He is committed to renewing the Dos Passos legacy for the 21st century.
+He is committed to preserving the Dos Passos legacy of art, writing, and human rights advocacy.

 He wrote the text for the official John Dos Passos website at www.johndospassos.com and he currently maintains the site.
 His commentary appears in the 2015 Spanish documentary, Robles, Duel in the Sun.
 The documentary concerns John Dos Passos’ role in reporting on the Spanish Civil War and his friendship with Spanish translator José Robles.